CJAC: Civil Justice Association of California

 How bad is the problem?
 On average, more than four class action lawsuits are filed in California every day the courts are open for business.
 Plaintiffs’ lawyers file suit here because they know the courts are often willing to certify class actions that aren’t accepted in other states, and that our juries are more willing than most to award costly verdicts in civil cases.

-The state’s continued failure to enact meaningful legal reform has a price: at a time when unemployment is over 10 percent, seven out of ten companies surveyed said the legal climate impacts decisions of where to locate, expand, and create jobs - a 13 percent increase from the survey results just five years ago.
+The state’s continued failure to enact meaningful legal reform has a price: at a time when unemployment is growing, for many companies the legal climate impacts decisions of where to locate, expand, and create jobs.

 Isn’t it time our policy makers take a hard look at meaningful legal reform?